 Ref.
-Metric Description For Guidance A. Number of referrals Including categories to identify 650 reasons, type and declined min/per (including why) annum B. Response Time Tier 1 Urgent POC (4-hrs) Time from referral acceptance to delivery of initial assessment 98% min.
-Tier 2 Over 4 Hours Requested by the Referrer Measurement for the Commissioner to monitor to protect the RR service Tier 1 % Tier 2 % Min./Max. time requested C. Length of time in the service Time (in calendar days) from receipt of initial assessment to discharge: 1-3 days 4-7 days 8 days - 6 weeks >6 weeks D. Number of individuals supported by Night Service Numbers of individuals receiving at least one care visit or night sit Number recorded E. Number of visits Total number of face-to-face 4550 visits min./per annum
+Metric Description For Guidance A. Number of referrals Including categories to identify reasons, type and declined (including why) 650 min/per annum В. Response Time Tier 1 Urgent POC (4-hrs) Time from referral acceptance to delivery of initial assessment 98% min.
+Tier 2 Over 4 Hours Requested by the Referrer Measurement for the Commissioner to monitor to protect the RR service Tier 1 % Tier 2 % Min./Max. time requested C. Length of time in the service Time (in calendar days) from receipt of initial assessment to discharge: 1-3 days 4-7 days 8 days - 6 weeks >6 weeks 60%/month Up to 25% 0% D. Number of individuals supported by Night Service Numbers of individuals receiving at least one care visit or night sit Number recorded E. Number of visits Total number of face-to-face visits 4550 min./per annum